 These non alcoholic sangria popsicles are full of fresh summer berries and tangy citrus, infused with red wine and a touch of cinnamon.
-They have all the refreshing flavours of a tall glass of chilled sangria without the alcohol.
+They have all the refreshing flavors of a tall glass of chilled sangria without alcohol.

 What is sangria?

 Oranges: I used freshly squeezed orange juice in this recipe for maximum citrus tang.
-You could substitute with fresh, good quality orange juice or even your favourite orange soft drink.
-If using soft drink instead don't add the sugar.
+You could substitute with fresh, good-quality orange juice or even your favorite orange soda soft drink.
+If using soda soft drink instead don't add sugar.

 Strawberries: I use fresh strawberries in this recipes.
 If you can't get fresh strawberries you can substitute with our other favourite berries, or leave them out.
 I don't recommend using frozen strawberries, they are usually quite large and the ripeness can vary a lot.

-Blueberries: I use fresh blueberries in this recipes.
-If you can't get fresh blueberries you can substitute with your other favourite berries, or leave them out.
+Blueberries: I use fresh blueberries in this recipe.
+If you can't get fresh blueberries you can substitute them with your other favorite berries, or leave them out.
 I don't recommend using frozen blueberries, they are usually quite large and the ripeness can vary a lot.

-Castor sugar: I use castor sugar is here so as not to compete with the other flavours in the popsicles.
+Granulated sugar: also known as white sugar.
+This will give the cleanest flavor.
 You could try it will other sugars such as raw or brown sugar which will add caramel notes to the popsicles.

 Juice the oranges and lemon, strain and add to a jug.
-Add about one cup of the non alcoholic wine and sugar.
+Add about one cup of nonalcoholic wine and sugar.
 Stir well until all the sugar is dissolved.

-Remove tops from strawberries and cut into bite sized pieces.
-Add chopped strawberries, blueberries and cinnamon stick to jug.
+Remove the tops from the strawberries and cut them into bite-sized pieces.
+Add chopped strawberries, blueberries and cinnamon sticks to the jug.

-Top up with non alchoholic wine until total volume of liquid just under two and a half cups (600mls).
-For the best flavour cover and chill in the fridge for at least four hours.
+Top up with nonalcoholic wine until the total volume of liquid is just under two and a half cups (600mls).
+For the best flavor cover and chill in the fridge for at least four hours.

 Hop tip: make sure there is sufficient space in your freezer before filling your popsicle moulds, or there will be tears!

-Remove cinnamon stick.
-Using a spoon transfer chopped fruit and distribute evenly between popsicle moulds.
+Remove the cinnamon stick.
+Using a spoon transfer chopped fruit and distribute evenly between popsicle molds.
 Top up with popsicle mix and add sticks.

 How to serve

-To serve gently remove from moulds and enjoy!
-Great on on their own or with glass of refreshing summer punch.
+To serve gently remove from molds and enjoy!
+Great on own their own or with a glass of refreshing summer punch.
 Delicious!

 How to store

-You can store these popsicles in the freezer an air tight container lined with baking paper for upo a two weeks for the best taste and texture.
+You can store these popsicles in the freezer an air-tight container lined with parchment paper for up to two weeks for the best taste and texture.

 Have you made this recipe?
 Tell me how it when in the comment below and tag me on instagram so I can see your delicious creations! #KCAEIC